 With early recognition and treatment, in many cases it is possible to reverse the symptoms of ulnar nerve injury before permanent damage occurs.
 The first step in treatment is prevention of the disorder.
 The most successful treatment and prevention plans use a multipronged approach aimed at relieving pressure and compression of the ulnar nerve.

-This includes changing or ...more treatments »
+This includes ...more treatments »

 Ulnar nerve injury: Misdiagnosis

 A diagnosis of ulnar nerve injury may be delayed or missed because early symptoms, such as hand weakness, pain and tingling often develop slowly over weeks or months.
 In addition, symptoms of ulnar nerve injury can be similar to symptoms of other conditions.
 These include aging, arthritis, tendonitis, carpal tunnel syndrome, and tenosynovitis. ...more misdiagnosis »

 Read more about symptoms of Ulnar nerve injury

 Home Diagnostic Testing